eighthree/Simple-LED-Strip-Controller/README.md

 * Uses websockets
 * Minimized SPIFF use, embeds minified CSS/JS
 * New web interface
-* 1.0x random crashes and reboots should no longer happen (yay!)
 * Exposes all WS2812FX library modes
 * Backwards compatible with previous homebridge support
+* 1.0x related random crashes and reboots should no longer happen _*_

+_* Spamming mode changes and colour settings can cause the ESP8266 to crash and burn.
+Still investigating._

 ## Hardware
 #### Requirements